-You can restore automatic, manual, and system generated backups.
-To restore your WordPress site or backup simply click the “Restore” button next to the backup you’d like to restore.
-Depending on how large your site is this may take a couple of minutes.
-While the restore is in progress you will not be able to access your site in the admin, we’ll show you a friendly reminder of the restoration process.
+You can restore automatic, manual, and system-generated backups in MyKinsta.
+To restore your WordPress site from a backup, click the Restore button next to the backup you want to restore.
+Depending on how large your site is, this may take a couple of minutes.
+While the restoration is in progress, you will not be able to access your site in MyKinsta, and we’ll show you a friendly reminder of the restoration process.

-Once the restore process is complete the admin will refresh automatically and you’ll have access to the site again.
+Once the restore process is complete, MyKinsta will refresh automatically, and you’ll have access to the site again.

 Restoring WordPress Backups to Staging